Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in congested scenarios

 The impact of the three approaches in terms of generated messages and channel occupation is observable in Table~\ref{Tab:Ntx}, while the PRR and DA are shown in Fig.~\ref{fig:Hist}.

-Regarding no HARQ, Table~\ref{Tab:Ntx} shows that it reduces the number of transmissions per message in LTE-V2X to one and this allows IEEE 802.11p to maintain around 4.9 average messages per station per second even with 150+150~v/km.
+As for \textit{no HARQ}, Table~\ref{Tab:Ntx} shows that it reduces the number of transmissions per message in LTE-V2X to one and this allows IEEE 802.11p to maintain about 4.9 average messages per station per second even with 150+150~v/km.
 This also allows a significant improvement of the PRR of IEEE 802.11p, as shown in Fig.~\ref{fig:Hista}.
-At the same time, LTE-V2X cannot exploit one of its features, which implies a significant performance loss even when not necessary.
+At the same time, LTE-V2X cannot take advantage of one of its features, which implies a significant loss of performance even when it is not needed.

-Moving to the half pool, which is also of straightforward implementation, it still allows both technologies to maintain the same average messages per station per second even in the denser case (see Table~\ref{Tab:Ntx}); however, as observable in Figs.~\ref{fig:Hista}-\ref{fig:Histb}, the PRR of IEEE 802.11p is improved only when the vehicle density is low.
-Moreover, the PRR of LTE-V2X is always smaller than that of the legacy and with preamble insertion.
-This effect is due to the fact that even if LTE-V2X stations leave half of the subframes free to be used by IEEE 802.11p, the average number of LTE-V2X transmissions performed within the allowed pool is doubled, with negative impact on both technologies.
+Moving on to the \textit{half pool}, it allows both technologies to maintain the same average messages per station per second even with the highest vehicle density (see Table~\ref{Tab:Ntx}).
+However, as observable in Figs.~\ref{fig:Hista}-\ref{fig:Histb}, the PRR of IEEE 802.11p improves only when the vehicle density is low.
+In addition, the PRR of LTE-V2X is always less than the legacy case and the one with the preamble insertion.
+This is due to the fact that although LTE-V2X stations leave half of the subframes free to be used by IEEE 802.11p, the average number of LTE-V2X transmissions performed within the subframes of the allowed pool is doubled, with a negative effect in both technologies.

-The last solution, which is to modify the \ac{CC} of LTE-V2X, shows the best performance for IEEE~802.11p under high density conditions.
-The performance reduction of LTE-V2X compared to legacy and with preamble insertion is similar to the other two approaches, with a DA which is better than no HARQ for low vehicle density and of half pool in all the cases.
+The last solution, which is the \textit{modified LTE-V2X CC}, shows the best performance for IEEE~802.11p under high density conditions.
+The performance reduction of LTE-V2X, compared to the legacy case or the one with preamble insertion alone, is similar to the other two approaches, with a DA which is better than \textit{no HARQ} for low vehicle density and of \textit{half pool} in all the cases.

-Generally, it can be observed that an improvement in one technology corresponds to a performance loss in the other.
-However, adopting the preamble insertion with a modification of the \ac{CC} mechanisms of LTE-V2X allows to maintain nearly best performance for both technologies in low density conditions and provides a better balance between the performances of the two technologies when the density increases.
+In general, it can be observed that an improvement in one technology corresponds to a loss of performance in the other.
+However, adopting the preamble insertion with a modification of the \ac{CC} mechanisms of LTE-V2X allows in low traffic conditions to achieve near-maximum performance in both technologies, and in conditions of increased traffic provides a better balance between the performances of the two technologies.